 - Kosher or flake salt + freshly ground pepper

 - Dried oregano

-UPDATE: I've added two options for roasting and peeling the red peppers.
-When I made this recipe the other day there were little bits of pepper skin in the dip - not a great texture.
+UPDATE: I've added instructions for roasting and peeling the red peppers.
+When I made this recipe the other day, there were little bits of pepper skin in the dip - not a great texture.
 I made another batch with peeled peppers and it was much better.

 - Move an oven rack to the middle position and heat your oven to 350.

 - Line a baking sheet with aluminum foil and then lay a piece of parchment paper on top of that.

 - Spread your eggplant in an even layer, drizzle generously with olive oil, and toss.
 Note: Eggplant acts like a sponge and will soak up the oil very quickly.
 Be sure to toss immediately for even coating.

 - Rub your garlic with olive oil and seal in aluminum foil.

 - Roast for 1 to 1 1/2 hours until your peppers and eggplant are starting to caramelize.
 Note: Garlic is pretty forgiving so I usually leave it in until everything is finished.